google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 #### Using ChromeDriver

 [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) 2.3.0
-supports Chrome 59 and later and works with headless Chrome.
-In some cases, you may need Chrome 60 to work around bugs.
-For example, there are known issues with taking screenshots in Chrome 59.
+was the first version to support Chrome 59 and work with headless Chrome, but you'll want Chrome 61 to work around screenshot bugs.
+The good news is that more recent versions of ChromeDriver (2.3.2) work with Chrome 61!

 Install: